AMWA-TV/bcp-008-01/docs/Overview.md

 |:--:|
 | _**Receiver connectivity**_ |

-### Link status monitoring
+#### Link status monitoring

 Link status monitoring allows devices to expose the health of all the physical links associated with the receiver.

 Devices specify if:

+(*Reordered to be consistent with the linkStatus enumeration*)
+* All of the interfaces are Up (equivalent to a Healthy state)
+* Some of the interfaces are Down (equivalent to a PartiallyHealthy state)
 * All interfaces are Down (equivalent to an Unhealthy state)
-* Some of the interfaces are Down (equivalent to a PartiallyHealthy state)
-* All of the interfaces are Up (equivalent to a Healthy state)

-The link status message is an optional nullable property where devices can offer the reason and further details as to why the current status value was chosen.
+The `linkStatusMessage` is an optional nullable property where devices can offer the reason and further details as to why the current status value was chosen.

-### Connection status monitoring
+#### Connection status monitoring

 Connection status monitoring allows devices to expose the health of the receiver with regards to receiving stream packets successfully.

 `Note`: Other connection problems like 802.1x authorization, DHCP and other causes are also reflected in the connection status.

-Devices specify:
+The `connectionStatus` property has the following enumeration values:

-* When the receiver is Inactive (is a neutral state)
+* Inactive - The receiver is Inactive (is a neutral state)
-* Healthy when the receiver is Active and receiving packets without using any form of loss recovery
+* Healthy - The receiver is Active and receiving packets without using any form of loss recovery
-* PartiallyHealthy when the receiver is Active and is receiving packets but some form of loss recovery is being used (e.g. redundant leg recovery or some form of FEC)
+* PartiallyHealthy - The receiver is Active and is receiving packets but some form of loss recovery is being used (e.g. redundant leg recovery or some form of FEC)
-* Unhealthy when the receiver is active and is either not receiving any packets or receiving packets but has unrecoverable errors
+* Unhealthy - The receiver is active and is either not receiving any packets or receiving packets but has unrecoverable errors

-The connection status message is an optional nullable property where devices can offer the reason and further details as to why the current status value was chosen.
+The `connectionStatusMessage` is an optional nullable string property where devices can offer the reason and further details as to why the current status value was chosen.

-### Late and lost packets
+#### Late and lost packets

 The receiver monitoring model provides means of gathering metrics around late and lost stream packets.
 These are not statuses but instead enable further analysis when [link status](#link-status-monitoring) or [connection status](#connection-status-monitoring) indicate problems.